MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/information-barriers.md

     Get-SPOSite -Identity https:<i></i>//contoso-my<i></i>.sharepoint<i></i>.com/personal/John_contoso_onmicrosoft_com | Select InformationSegment

-## Associate or remove additional segments on a user's OneDrive
+## Associate or remove segments on a user's OneDrive

 > [!WARNING]
 > If the segments associated with a user's OneDrive don't match the segment applied to the user, the user won't be able to access their OneDrive.
 Be careful not to associate any segments with the OneDrive of a non-segment user.
 Similarly, don't remove a user's segment from their OneDrive.